Acorn House Veterinary Hospital Terms & Conditions

 Due to government legislation, we are unfortunately unable to accept any unused medicines for a refund.
 We will accept used or unused medication for responsible disposal.

 Acorn House Veterinary Hospital will contact you either by letter, email, phone or text in order to advise you of your pet's upcoming healthcare treatments, including annual vaccinations.
 Whilst we make every effort to send out reminders for your pet's healthcare, these are provided as a complimentary service and the responsibility to keep them up to date remains with you.
-In particular, please be aware that PETS passports require rabies vaccination boosters so please keep a personal record of when this is due.
+In particular, strict timings must be observed for rabies vaccinations if pets are to travel outside of the UK.
 Acorn House Veterinary Surgery accepts no liability for any loss, damages or costs which may result from the failure of a client receiving any reminder.

 Cancellation and Refunds